Vyral/base-template/_posts/2019-04-16-quick--easy-tips-that-will-have-your-home-primed-for-the-spring-market.md

 {% include youtube.html %}

-<center>The spring market has arrived, so here are a few key tips that will have your home ready to sell quickly and for top dollar once you list it.</center>
+<center><em>The spring market has arrived, so here are a few key tips that will have your home ready to sell quickly and for top dollar once you list it.</em></center>

+&nbsp;

 How can you prepare your home for the spring market?
 There are a few simple tips to remember.